Decarbonising our waste

-We are playing a leading role in transforming the waste sector.
+We are playing a leading role in transforming the waste sector

 Tackling climate change is the defining issue of our generation.
-It demands action across every area of the economy, with no business able to ignore their responsibility to take action.
+It demands action across every area of the economy, with no business able to ignore their responsibility to act.
 Future generations will judge us on the decisions we make now – there is no time to lose.
 The waste sector is no exception.

 Our five step decarbonisation plan

 Step 1.
-Core operations
+Core Operations

 01Step 1.
-Core operations
+Core Operations

 Reduce direct emissions from all our core operations.